 Instead, use: “Usual behavior” or “typical behavior”

-There is no clear definition of what “normal” is.
-It can cause others to feel defensive if their experience is classified as not fitting into the category of “normal.”
-Using “usual” or “typical” is less critical.
+There’s no clear definition of what “normal” is.
+And it can cause others to feel hurt or defensive if their experience is classified as not fitting into the category of “normal.”
+Using words like, “usual” or “typical” sounds less critical.
+(Not to mention, every one of us atypical in one way or another.)

 Instead, use: “Substance use disorder”

-Those who struggle with the misuse of drugs or alcohol aren’t simply choosing to “abuse” a substance.
+Those who struggle with the misuse of drugs or alcohol aren’t simply choosing to “abuse” a substance. .
 There are often neurobiological factors and emotional health issues which lead to this behavior.
 Calling this a substance use disorder accepts these other factors.
-It removes some of the blame that comes with the term “substance abuse.”
+It removes some of the blame that comes with the term “substance abuse” and is a small, but significant, way to offer your support for those recovering from addiction.

 Instead, use: “Died by suicide” or “lost by suicide”

 Make It OK is a HealthPartners campaign that works to end the stigma surrounding mental illnesses.
-It offers tools and resources for how to have a conversation.
+It offers tools and resources for practicing how to have a positive and supportive conversation.
+You can also.
 Sign the pledge and take a stand against stigma.
-It’s an important first step in getting people with mental illnesses the help they need.